Yasar05/Yasar05/README.md

 👋 Hi there, I’m Yashar Arafath.

 Data Science practitioner, extremely passionate about data science with Supply Chain Domain Knowledge.
-Data Science and visualisation is more than a job to me, its a fun where I can get rid of my Boredom.
+Data Science and visualization is more than a job to me, its a fun where I can get rid of my Boredom.

 Email: yasarmp05@gmail.com